 - Follow GitHub flow and enable GitHub notifications of incoming pull requests and issues

 - Proactively fix bugs

-- Perform maintenance tasks for his/her projects
+- Perform maintenance tasks for their projects

 - As an assignee, treat issues assigned to a current release with priority

 - In general, continue to be willing to spend at least 50% of their time working on Kyma (~2.5 business days per week)